N4D MESH CONTROLLER

 Timeline showing LightLLM issue #784 (Mar 2025), vLLM CVE-2025-32444 (Apr 2025), CVE-2026-26220 (Feb 15 2026), CVE-2026-27944 (Mar 5 2026), CVE-2026-33032 MCPwn (Mar 15 2026), CVE-2026-39987 (Apr 8 2026), NSA/CISA MCP advisory (Jun 2 2026), and N4D binary compilation (Jun 26 2026)

-Figure 13b-1.
-CVE disclosure timeline vs. N4D binary compilation date.
+Fig. 10 — CVE Disclosure Timeline vs N4D Compilation.
 All CVEs confirmed via NVD, VulnCheck, GitHub advisories, and CISA KEV.
 Binary date from ELF build metadata.
 The N4D binary postdates all four CVE patches by 23 to 113 days, indicating continued exploitation of already-patched vulnerabilities against unpatched deployments.

-Confidence: HIGH — autonomous botnet use case is novel; server-specific CVEs exist but do not cover N4D's generic approach.
+Confidence: HIGH — C2-controlled botnet exploitation of generic MCP protocol is novel; server-specific CVEs exist but do not cover N4D's generic approach.

 The agent implements a complete, purpose-built MCP (Model Context Protocol) client from scratch.
 MCP is an Anthropic-developed JSON-RPC protocol for connecting AI assistants to external tools, published in November 2024.
 NSA and CISA published an MCP security advisory on June 2, 2026, and more than 30 CVEs were filed for specific MCP server implementations between January and February 2026 (including CVE-2025-49596, CVSS 9.4, and CVE-2025-6514, CVSS 9.6).
-None of those advisories address N4D's approach: an autonomous botnet client that probes any MCP-compliant server, enumerates its tool catalog, and exploits whichever dangerous tools it finds — without prior knowledge of the specific server implementation.
+None of those advisories address N4D's approach: a C2-controlled botnet client that probes any MCP-compliant server via operator-tasked reconnaissance, enumerates its tool catalog, and exploits whichever dangerous tools it finds — without prior knowledge of the specific server implementation.
 This generic exploitation framework has no equivalent in published exploit tooling.

 The attack chain reconstructed from binary strings: